cliffcrocker/cliff_blog/content/post/speedcurve.md

 **Building performance culture across the organization**

 While you may say to yourself “nothing new here”, every day I see more and more opportunity to bring performance into the mainstream.
-Whether we adopt performance as a principle  when adopting design systems, set and maintain performance budgets for product owners, integrate [performance tests into our build systems](https://speedcurve.com/blog/performance-testing-in-ci-lets-break-the-build/) or simply create a conversation with non-technical users around perceived performance, there is always more to do in our organizations.
+Whether we adopt performance as a principle when in our design systems, set and maintain performance budgets for product owners, integrate [performance tests into our build systems](https://speedcurve.com/blog/performance-testing-in-ci-lets-break-the-build/) or simply create a conversation with non-technical users around perceived performance, there is always more to do in our organizations.
 Making performance data consumable by the masses is perhaps the thing I love most about SpeedCurve, and the thing I’m most excited to be contributing to and talking to you about...

 ...with one exception.